 We can all make our existing or new roofs cool and in the process help our wallet and the environment.
 One of the most popular ways to make your roof cool, also recommended by the Energy Department, is by applying Spray Polyurethane Foam (SPF), also commonly known as foam roofing.
 This long-lasting ultra-light insulating foam is created by mixing two liquid chemicals together which react to form a solid piece that easily adheres to the roof, however, in order to extend the life of this material a special Ultra Violet (UV) coating needs to be applied to the foam.
 The white foam and the UV layers of coating are themselves reflective and offer us a long-lasting cool roof that will only need to be resprayed with a UV coating every few decades.
 When deciding to use SPF to cover your roof, you must remember that this material is only as good as the individuals who apply it.
-You should only trust professionals with a high degree of technical knowledge and experience who will apply your SPF roofing system under ideal weather conditions and on well prepared surfaces to ensure the material adheres to your roof properly.
+You should only trust professionals with a high degree of technical knowledge and experience who will apply your SPF roofing system under ideal weather conditions and on well-prepared surfaces to ensure the material adheres to your roof properly.
 The foam also needs to be applied evenly to avoid small areas where rainwater may form puddles which can eventually damage your roofing material.
-Only trust the best, when it comes to your SPF roofing needs, that’s why you should call the experts at Armstrong 1234 who have more than 30 years experience in installing SPF roofing systems!
+Only trust the best, when it comes to your SPF roofing needs, that’s why you should contact the experts at Armstrong 1234 who have more than 40 years experience in installing SPF roofing systems!